AdamMcAdamson/nebula-kms/docs/Endpoints.md

 // This is a general outline of the endpoints we need to implement for the KMS service.
 // These endpoints are not final.

+// @TODO
+/*
+Endpoints for managing keys (existing keys):
+    Restore Quota
+    Change Service
+    Assign a key to a different key holder
+*/

+/*
+Send last modified timestamp in each patch request and send 409s if it doesn't match */

 GET /allowed
 FROM gateway